Plot parameters#

 True|FalseIf

-True, files are saved to PDF instead of PNG format
+True, files are saved to PDF instead of PNG format.

 plot_config_parameters